A - Z Guidance

 Community Interest Companies (CICs)

 CICs must also show that the work is focused on the needs and aspirations of children and young people.
 This must be over and above the business needs of the company.
-Applications should show how the work responds to a clearly identified need.
-They should also take the views of children and young people into account.

 Here are links to some useful information from the Office of the Regulator of Community Interest Companies: